Kevin-Mwole/Kevin-Mwole/README.md

 </p>

-👋 I'm a passionate Full Stack Engineer with a love for crafting innovative and user-centric web applications working dynamically with data algorithms and AI.
+👋 I'm a passionate Full Stack Engineer with a love for crafting innovative and user-centric web applications that incorporate their work dynamically with data algorithms and AI.